-Based on demand from organizations in the public, private, and community sectors, the association offers:
+Based on demand from organizations in the public, private, and community sectors, the Social Enterprise offers:

 - Consulting services aimed at enhancing understanding and management of tasks and roles, as well as: the management of transition processes; the phases of innovation; operational impasses; delegation; accountability; leadership; and relationships at all levels of the organization.

 - Supervision and consultancy services for work groups: exploring the subjective, intersubjective, and systemic processes – both psychological and relational – implicated in membership of social groups and work activities, with particular attention to interpersonal, intergroup, interinstitutional, and intercultural conflict and the promotion of organizational well-being.